Skip to content

 Manang, Nepal

-The Annapurna Circuit is a Teahouse trek which means staying in small cosy tea houses along the trail.
-Teahouses are lodges with private rooms that accommodate trekkers along the route and offer food & drink.
-Nearly all the Teahouses had WiFi and Hot Water but not always hot showers.
-They are simple and don’t expect luxury, instead, you’ll have a warm and hearty meal, a cosy log fire lounge and a comfy bed for the night.
 Locals run the teahouses and serve as a place to recharge and meet fellow trekkers.
-Not everywhere has flush toilets and many have squat toilets instead which take some practice… The smell is a reminder of the developing world.
-As you venture to higher altitudes, the tea houses get more basic and any shops more expensive due to the cost of transporting goods on mules.
+Not everywhere has flush toilets, and many have squat toilets instead, which take some practice… The smell is a reminder of the developing world.
+As you venture to higher altitudes, the tea houses get more basic, and any shops are more expensive due to the cost of transporting goods on mules.
 There are no camping options on this trek for reference.

 Guided or Solo?

-It was a hard decision when planning to choose a travel company as there are tonnes of travel companies advertising attractive packages.
-There are so many variables to balance such as duration, excursions, food, transport, permits, airport transfer and obviously the price.
-I used TourRadar to research tour companies and read reviews for their services with the packages ranging from £500 to £2000.
-In the end, I chose Sherpa Expedition and Trekking because I preferred a Nepalese company, that had a competitive price (£832) with hundreds of 5* reviews.
-I highly recommend Sherpa Expedition and Trekking as the tour ran perfectly smoothly with my Guide, Dawa, and Ram (Boss) were very accommodating in the planning and brief beforehand, I will use them again to do the Everest 3 Passes Trek next time in Nepal.
+In the end, I chose Sherpa Expedition and Trekking because I preferred a Nepalese company that had a competitive price (£832) with hundreds of 5* reviews.
+I highly recommend Sherpa Expedition and Trekking as the Annapurna Circuit Tour ran perfectly smoothly with my Guide, Dawa, and Ram (Boss), who were very accommodating in the planning and brief beforehand.
+I will use them again to do the Everest 3 Passes Trek next time in Nepal.

-Myself and Dawa at Poon Hill
+Dawa and I at Poon Hill

 Visa Process

-The VISA application was relatively easy to do online before flying out but it is possible to sort it out at Tribhubhan International Airport (TIA) Kathmandu airport.
+The VISA application was relatively easy to do online before flying out, but it is possible to sort it out at Tribhubhan International Airport (TIA), Kathmandu airport.
 The fees at arrival points: 15 days=$30.00 (£24), 30 days=$50.00 (£39) and 90 days=$125.00 (£98), with most people able to do the 15-day Visa.
-For the Visa on arrival, you will require 2 passport-sized photographs as well as American dollars in cash (Cards are possible too but cash is preferred).
-The online application can be done up to 15 days before arrival and the application receipt can be used to collect and pay for the Visa.
+For the Visa on arrival, you will require 2 passport-sized photographs as well as American dollars in cash (Cards are possible too, but cash is preferred).
+The online application can be done up to 15 days before arrival, and the application receipt can be used to collect and pay for the Visa.

 Trekking Permits

-Tip – You will need 4 passport photos for the permits and bring 2 for the Visa
+Tip – You will need 4 passport photos for the permits, and bring 2 for the Visa

 Trekking Insurance